 Another new in the user interface are the Guides in the Viewer.
 You enable the Guides via Edit menu > Show Grid and Guides, Cmd+G (Windows: Ctrl+G) or from the toolbar.
-In the Viewer you see one vertical and one horizontal guide.
+In the Viewer, you see one vertical and one horizontal guide.
 You can move each guide with the cursor to help you with your composition.

 In Capture One Pro 8.1 you can add multiple guides both horizontal and vertical from the View menu.
-I do not know what the maximum amount is, but 25 guides of each seems possible and should you give sufficient guidance…
+I do not know what the maximum amount is, but 25 guides of each seem possible and should you give sufficient guidance…

 Note that new guides you add are positioned in the middle of the viewer.

 Also new here is that you can lock and unlock the guides, and clear all guides in one sweep.
-Removing guides individually is done by moving a guide to the edge of the viewer.
+Removing guides individually is done by moving a guide to the edge of the Viewer.
 Note that adding a guide enables the Show Grid and Guides feature if it was not already switched on.
-And, by the way, remember that you can change the guide line color from the Preferences, Crop tab.
+And, by the way, remember that you can change the guideline color from the Preferences, Crop tab.

 Renaming and Tokens

-Tip: to easily find a specific token, use the Group drop-down list in the Naming Format dialog
+To easily find a specific token, use the Group drop-down list in the Naming Format dialog

 When doing batch rename you have an additional option to use find/replace text instead of tokens.
 You can use both if you like, consecutively.
 Last but not least, batch rename is now also available for a single image (currently Mac only).
 This means that all the token-magic is now available for a single image rename as well.